 Generally speaking and maybe even mildly comforting to know (then again, maybe not), the side effects of all three AIs are similar.

 The side effects are often not addressed adequately, if at all, by oncologists.
-This is too bad because side effects can, at the lesser end of the spectrum, be highly annoying and at the worst end, extremely debilitating.
+This is too bad because side effects can, at the lesser end of the spectrum, be highly annoying and at the worst end, be extremely debilitating.

 I speak from experience on this as I have had some very unsettling side effects myself.